 After a month of taking LQ Joint Care Supplements I can’t sit here and tell you they worked any kind of magic or that they were directly responsible for how I was feeling but at the time I remember thinking how much better my neck, upper back and shoulders felt in comparison to the same time the year before; those areas are where I carry the most tension and tightness in my joints especially when ‘stressed’.

 Would I continue taking them?
 I sure would as I think joint and bone care is an important area especially for women and those who are active.
-However, they come at the cost of £24.99 for 10 servings (available from Holland & Barrett) equating to just under £75 per month (which is out of my price range at the moment).
+They can be purchased in packs of 10 servings, or 30 servings which would last a month (available on Amazon).

 Do you take any supplements for bones and joints?!
 Any other ways you look after your bones and joints?!